 “Let’s hope they’re celebrating more than studying this weekend.”

 It reminds me that Jack is pursuing Harvard’s version, a single intensive subject, completing a full semester’s study in just four weeks.

 “They don’t pay much attention to you.”

 “It feels like junior high when all the older kids said we had missed it – the Beatles, the summer of love.”

-“It appears that the gays are catching up on that summer with their own winter of debauchery.”
+“It appears that the gays are reliving that summer with their own winter of debauchery.”

 “Gay life didn’t really start until Stonewall in 1969.
-These Frisco gays seemed to be making up for lost time – middle-aged adolescence.”
+These Frisco gays seem to be making up for lost time – middle-aged adolescence.”

 “I felt like a prop in a play, the straight guy.”

 “At least they liked you.”

 “They’re so into their lifestyle, it’s like nothing else is important.”